Daron Acemoglu: Views

 In 2019, Acemoglu argued in favor of social democracy.
 He stated: "[Social democracy, when practiced by competent governments] is a phenomenal success.
 Everywhere in the west is to some degree social democratic, but the extent of this varies.
-We owe our prosperity and freedom to social democracy. ...
-[Social democracy] did not achieve these things by taxing and redistributing a lot.
+We owe our prosperity and freedom to social democracy."
+However, he qualified this statement by arguing that social democracy "did not achieve these things by taxing and redistributing a lot.
 It achieved them by having labor institutions protecting workers, encouraging job creation and encouraging high wages."
-Acemoglu also noted that the economists of US presidential candidate Bernie Sanders, who is an advocate of democratic socialism along the lines of social democratic Nordic model, "don't understand basic economics.
+Following from this, Acemoglu opined that the economists of US presidential candidate Bernie Sanders, who is an advocate of democratic socialism along the lines of the Nordic model, "don't understand basic economics.
 They are not just dangerous, they are clueless."

 Acemoglu argued that a "tradition of strong labor movement or social democratic party, by constraining the actions of the social planner, can act as a commitment device to egalitarianism, inducing an equilibrium in which the country in question becomes the beneficiary from the asymmetric world equilibrium."